**Trigger Warning: Sexual Assault**

 For nearly a decade, my relationships were limited to 2-3 months.
 I didn’t date someone for more than 3 months at a time until I met my husband when I was 29.
 I had plenty of sex, both inside relationships and in quick pick-me up fashion, but for more than a decade, probably more than two, I would hop right out of bed and go clean up as quickly and completely as possible.
 Does that hearken back to my first encounter?
 Was sex now branded in my brain as something that was quick and dirty?
 Was my ability to intimately connect emotionally with people damaged by that experience?
 I’d have to say yes.
 I was raised by parents who loved each other, who I never saw fight and who stayed together through thick and thin until my mother passed away in 2009.
 My role models and examples were happy, stable and committed people.

 Something affected my ability to connect, and the only thing I can think of was that first experience when, at 15, I sought out what I wanted and acted on it.
 I’m not saying I wasn’t eager or hungry for it, but I will say that clearly, I wasn’t ready for the impact or the outcomes.
 It wasn’t until I was nearly 40 that I even realized/understood that I had been assaulted in that men’s room.
-It’s not until now, halfway to 50 (and almost 30 years later) that I’m even willing to consider the idea that legally, I had been raped.
+It’s not until now, halfway between 40 and 50 (and almost 30 years later) that I’m even willing to consider the idea that legally, I had been raped.

 I don’t think sex is dirty, I’ve grown a hell of a lot in the last 15 years (and yes, with some therapy in the mix, and some loving men who don’t mind talking and unpacking emotional truths and feelings), but there’s always going to be the memory of sneaking out of the gym, racing back to my dorm room and swigging Listerine.
 That will never go away, and that should never be anyone’s first reaction to sex.